 While in Matsumoto, it was the wasabi farm where it was wasabi madness.
 From Wasabi ice cream to Wasabi flavored crackers, nothing was spared.
 It was almost the same situation in Obuse just that everything was replaced with Chestnuts instead.
 But I ain’t complaining cause they all tasted OISHIIII~

 If you are looking for a great place to get away from the noise and bustle of city life, why not head over to Nagano where peace and great food is abundant!
-Sounds like my kind of WANDERland.
+It sounds like my kind of wonderland.

-Well of course it’s surely a rural area, but that’s part of its huge charm.
+Well, of course, it’s undoubtedly a rural area, but that’s part of its huge charm.
 As we are, we often need the time to disconnect, so if you are looking for a change of scenery in order to re-experience some simplicity and tranquility in life, Batanes is a great destination to bring you back to the basics.

 Though apart from its amazing landscapes, another reason as to why I love Batanes the most is because of its people.
 I swear to you that you will find the warmest, kindest, and friendliest individuals in your life here.
 You’ll see it for yourself when you set foot in this northern paradise!

 What are Ami of Thrilling Travel‘s thoughts?
 History, History, and History all around.
 Hampi, India – a UNESCO heritage site, a ghost town in South India, and the erstwhile thriving capital of the Vijayanagara Kingdom in the 16th Century.
 If there is any city or place that I could compare it to, it would be Rome.
 Quite like Rome, whether you head right or left, all you will see are amazing buildings and treasures of the past.
 Each monument has some amazing facet to it.